PreibischLab/RS-FISH-Spark/README.md

 ### Cluster execution <a name="cluster">
 </a>

 For **cluster execution** please contact your IT department for how to distribute Spark code on your local cluster.
-You will need to do create a **fatjar** using Maven first.
+You will need to do create a **fatjar** using Maven first by calling `mvn clean package` (see above).